skenderidis/f5-cis-lab/examples/ingress/basic-ingress/README.md

 # Basic-Ingress
-The following example deploys a basic ingress resource for a single K8s service.
+In the following example we deploy a basic ingress resource for a single K8s service.

 Create the Ingress resource.
 ```